SashaIvanovTarasovs/hulu-nextjs-tailwindcss-js/README.md

 if a bug appear on the screen :

 _______

+delete.

-delete package-lock.json ( same hierarchy as package.json )
+package-lock.json ( same hierarchy as package.json )

 run.